xendit/kompare/README.md

   -f  --filter     Filter what parts of the object I want to compare. must be
                    used together with -i option to apply to that type of objects
+  -l  --file       Save the output to a file.
+If not provided, the output will
+                   be printed to the console.
 $
 ```